scirafa/sistema/app/static/database/diagrama.md

      TEXT nome_animal_a not null
      TEXT raca_animal_a not null
      TEXT sexo_animal_a not null
-     FLOAT idade_animal_a not null
+     TEXT idade_animal_a not null
-     TEXT castrado_a not null
+     BOOL castrado_a not null
-     TEXT comportamento_animal_a not null
+     TEXT comport_animal_a not null
      TEXT gatilhos_animal_a
      TEXT nome_dono_a not null
      TEXT end_dono_a not null